zach2good/PacketEater/README.md

 ## Launch TODO List

+- All the TODOs left in the code
 - ~~Send payload as base64 string~~
 - Send data C->S gzip'd, with a smaller encoding than JSON
 - Get data transmission size down as small as possible